Introduction and Setup

 Set Up the Environment

-As part of this tutorial, you will install a sample application onto a Kubernetes cluster.
+As part of this tutorial, you will install a sample application into a Kubernetes cluster.
 Before you begin, do the following to set up your environment:

-Create a Kubernetes cluster.
+Create a Kubernetes cluster that meets the minimum system requirements described in Existing Cluster Requirements in Installation Requirements.
 You can use any cloud provider or tool that you prefer to create a cluster, such as Google Kubernetes Engine (GKE), Amazon Web Services (AWS), or minikube.

 For example, to create a cluster in GKE, run the following command in the gcloud CLI: